 Education for civic engagement and responsive governance were founding objectives of the political science profession at the beginning of the 20th century and remain essential for the 21st century.
 Supporting and sustaining quality civic education has been an important theme throughout the history of the American Political Science Association.
 Learn more about Civic Education & Engagement at APSA here.

-Resources include the book Teaching Civic Engagement: From Student to Active Citizen (2013) and information on the Campus Compact 30th Anniversary Statement & Plan.
+Resources include the book Teaching Civic Engagement and information on the Campus Compact 30th Anniversary Statement & Plan.